 Why does not the first repetition after forgetting occur the next day after the unsuccessful repetition (this is advised by Tony Buzan and others)?

 In SuperMemo, the length of the first interval is computed from the forgetting curve plotted in the course of repetitions.
 This is to make sure that a defined proportion of items is remembered (usually 80-97%).
 This proportion is programmed by means of the forgetting index.
 Depending on the forgetting index, the length of the first interval may range from 1 to 20 days, and is not set arbitrarily.
 It is computed from the record of repetitions and determined by the desired forgetting index (requested forgetting index is the proportion of items that are not remembered at repetitions).
 While Buzans recommendation is valid in many cases, you should not forget that SuperMemo computes intervals with a high degree of accuracy that cannot otherwise be easily achieved

 (David Mckenzie, New Zealand, Apr 8, 1998)

 Is there any point in keeping collections separate?

-No. Once you master categories, templates, and subset operations, there is no point.
+No. Once you master contents categories and templates, there is no point.
 You gain global search, global registries, global repetitions, global optimization, etc. This would not be advisable in SuperMemo 7 as item difficulty measure (E-factor) was dependent on the average difficulty of items in the collection.
-Presently, the item difficulty measure (A-Factor, or absolute difficulty factor) is absolute and does not depend on the context in which an item is placed.
+Presently, the item difficulty measure (A-Factor, or absolute difficulty factor) is absolute and does not depend on the context in which an item is placed (see: Algorithm SM-8).
 Only the length of the first interval will significantly be affected by the average difficulty of items in the collection.
 However, this shall not bear dramatically on the speed of learning.
 Especially that variable forgetting index for individual items makes it possible to set different first intervals for whole contents categories or branches of the knowledge tree